Adopted November 5, 2019

 - President.
 The President shall preside at all meetings of the Board, the Executive Council, and Association meetings or events as prescribed by the Executive Council.
 The President shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board.
 The President shall, after a two-year term, succeed to the office of Immediate Past President.
 The Immediate Past President shall serve for a term of two years.

 - Vice President.
-The Vice President shall perform the duties of the President during such time as the President is unable or unwilling to perform the same; shall serve as Chair of the Conference Committee; and shall perform such other duties as may be assigned by the President or by the Executive Council.
+The Vice President shall perform the duties of the President during such time as the President is unable or unwilling to perform the same; shall serve as Chair of the Program and Events Committee and ex-officio member of the Nominating Committee and shall perform such other duties as may be assigned by the President or by the Executive Council.
 The Vice President shall, after a two-year term, succeed to the office of President.

 - Immediate Past President.
 The Immediate Past President shall advise the Executive Council in the capacity of institutional memory and perform such duties as may be assigned by the President or by the Executive Council.
 The Immediate Past President shall serve a two-year term.